ajaynayak585/Skylo_assignment/PART2_README.md

 Query cost control can be control using below points:

-  Avoid SELECT *
+     1.Avoid SELECT *
-  Use partition filters
+     2.Use partition filters
-  Use materialized views for repeated aggregations
+     3.Use materialized views for repeated aggregations
-  Use approximate functions for large exploratory queries Monitor expensive queries using INFORMATION_SCHEMA Use Explain option to check the bigquery different stages
+     4.Use approximate functions for large exploratory queries 5.Monitor expensive queries using INFORMATION_SCHEMA
+     6.Use Explain option to check the bigquery different stages

 CI/CD for data, infrastructure-as-code, and testing:
 ---------------------------------------------------------